obs-nebula/hyperfoil-test/README.md

 ### Note: If you want to change the number of users or other settings, then change the `otel.hf.yml` file and run the tests.

-### Note: After finish this test, you can switch to the other branch `console_exporter` and run the tests again with OpenTelemetry enabled
+### Note: After finish this test, you can switch to the other branch `console_exporter` or `otelcol_exporter` and run the tests again with OpenTelemetry enabled

 Open a terminal and run: